armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-22-1.md

 Fixed an issue where fetching an AWS token might take longer than expected.

-#### PCF

-Fixed an issue where clusterSummaries fully hydrated the servergroups.

 ### Manifest templating

 Armory now includes version 3.8.1 of kustomize.